JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 You want to be able to customize your coffee

 With coffee strength, milk foam, and milk/coffee ratios all fully adjustable, there's no end to the amount you can customize your favorite coffees.
-You can even build the elements individually, starting with an espresso shot and adding your own amounts of milk and foam.
+You can even build the elements individually, starting with an espresso shot and adding your amounts of milk and foam.

 You have no barista skills

-Touch-controlled, automatic coffee machines take all the complicated skill out of brewing.
-The JURA GIGA 10 is comprehensive, but really you're paying for the convenience.
+Touch-controlled, automatic coffee machines take the complicated skill out of brewing.
+The JURA GIGA 10 is comprehensive, but you're really paying for the convenience.
 If you know how to use an espresso machine and a milk frother, you can achieve all of these coffees for a fraction of the cost.

 Don’t buy it if…